Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Methods

 We begin with exact diagonalization on small clusters, where the full spectrum and dipole matrix elements can be resolved explicitly.
-Already for a buckyball dimer, the induced pair correlation exhibits a pronounced sub-$U$ resonance around 61~THz (252~meV), well below the bare interaction scale.
-Analysis of the spectrum shows that the dynamics are governed by a small set of states selected by inversion symmetry and dipole matrix elements (see Supplemental Material~\cite{supplementary}).
+Already for a buckyball dimer, the induced pair correlation exhibits a pronounced sub-$U$ resonance around \SI{61}{\tera\hertz} (\SI{252}{\milli\electronvolt}), well below the bare interaction scale.
+Analysis of the spectrum shows that the dynamics are governed by a small set of states selected by inversion symmetry and dipole matrix elements; see Supplemental Material, Sec.~\ref{sec:sup_drivesym}.
 Because the undriven Hamiltonian is inversion symmetric, its eigenstates have definite parity.
 The dipole operator is odd under inversion and therefore couples only states of opposite parity.
 Since the ground state is even, the relevant high-pairing even state cannot be reached directly by one-photon absorption.
 Instead, the drive first populates an odd-parity excited manifold virtually and from there accesses a high-energy even-parity state with one additional delocalized doublon and strongly enhanced pair correlations, as illustrated in Fig.~\ref{fig:main}(a).

 This motivates a minimal three-state picture consisting of an even ground state $|\mathrm{GS}\rangle$, an odd intermediate state $|\mathrm{HO}\rangle$, and a high-pairing even state $|\mathrm{HE}\rangle$.
-For the buckyball dimer, both excitation energies are of order $U$, with $E_{\mathrm{HE}}-E_{\mathrm{GS}} \simeq E_{\mathrm{HO}}-E_{\mathrm{GS}}$.
+For the buckyball dimer, both excitation energies are of order $U$, with $E_{\mathrm{HE}}-E_{\mathrm{GS}}\simeq E_{\mathrm{HO}}-E_{\mathrm{GS}}$.
 The resonant condition is therefore

 corresponding to a two-photon transition into the even-parity target state mediated by the odd sector.
 The key point is that the resonance is set not by a conventional bright excitation, but by symmetry-constrained optical access to an even-parity state with strongly enhanced pair correlations.
-This three-state truncation already reproduces the exact diagonalization dynamics of the pairing observable with high accuracy (see Supplemental Material~\cite{supplementary}), showing that the resonance is controlled by a remarkably small, physically selected subset of the Hilbert space.
+This three-state truncation already reproduces the exact-diagonalization dynamics of the pairing observable with high accuracy; see Supplemental Material, Secs.~\ref{sec:two-bucky-ED} and~\ref{sec:FGR}.
+This shows that the resonance is controlled by a remarkably small, physically selected subset of the Hilbert space.